mredigonda/AOE2-Civs-Overlay/README.md

 The quickest way to install it is to download the `.exe` file from the [releases section](https://github.com/mredigonda/AOE2-Civs-Overlay/releases) in this repo.

-If you instead prefer to build it from the sorce code, read below the 🚀 Quick Start guide.
+If you instead prefer to build it from the source code, read below the 🚀 Quick Start guide.

 ## ✨ Features